microsoft/nni/docs/en_US/NAS/NasGuide.md

 Users can directly run their training file through `python3 train.py` without `nnictl`.
 After training, users can export the best one of the found models through `trainer.export()`.

 Normally, the trainer exposes a few arguments that you can customize.
 For example, the loss function, the metrics function, the optimizer, and the datasets.
 These should satisfy most usages needs and we do our best to make sure our built-in trainers work on as many models, tasks, and datasets as possible.
 But there is no guarantee.
 For example, some trainers have the assumption that the task is a classification task; some trainers might have a different definition of "epoch" (e.g., an ENAS epoch = some child steps + some controller steps); most trainers do not have support for distributed training: they won't wrap your model with `DataParallel` or `DistributedDataParallel` to do that.
-So after a few tryouts, if you want to actually use the trainers on your very customized applications, you might need to [customize your trainer](#extend-the-ability-of-one-shot-trainers).
+So after a few tryouts, if you want to actually use the trainers on your very customized applications, you might need to [customize your trainer](./Advanced.md#extend-the-ability-of-one-shot-trainers).

+Furthermore, one-shot NAS can be visualized with our NAS UI.
+[See more details.](./Visualization.md)

 ### Distributed NAS